Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Relative direction of 2D ordering and polarization

-Figure~\ref{app:PD_ux0.1} compares phase diagrams in the presence of (a) polar defect dipoles in the plane ($|u_D|=0.1$~\AA{}$\hat{x}$) and (b) non-polar defects ($|u_D|=0$~\AA) for 2D agglomerates (solid lines) and random distribution in 2D (dashed lines).
+} Figure~\ref{app:PD_ux0.1} compares phase diagrams in the presence of (a) polar defect dipoles in the plane ($|u_{\text{D}}|=0.1$~\AA{}$\hat{x}$) and (b) non-polar defects ($|u_{\text{D}}|=0$~\AA) for 2D agglomerates (solid lines) and random distribution in 2D (dashed lines). \rv{While both defects have similar \textit{active surface areas} and thus induce similar trend in $T_C^{\text{O-R}}$, the in-plane polar defects only increase $T_C^{\text{C-T}}$ by 11~K, decrease $T_C^{\text{T-O}}$ by 19~K (for 2\% defects during heating), and reduce thermal hysteresis for T-O transition due to stronger internal bias fields.}